joelek/wc-refurbished/readme.md

 * Change hotkey for cancelling construction from 0 to ESC.
 * Add rendering of hotkey information to action buttons.
 * Remove mouse navigation command from hotkey N.
-* Remove center map on unit command from hotkey C.
+* Remove center map on selected unit command from hotkey C.
 * Change grid display toggle hotkey from G to TAB.
 * Change default left mouse button behaviour to drag select.
 * Remove need of clicking to trigger map scrolling at the screen border.